Painting and traveling as a couple: Interview with Heajung

 Meeting fellow travelers is consistently one of the most rewarding aspects of living a nomadic lifestyle.
 Whether in a café, hostel, or bar, conversations between like-minded people can yield impactful insights and valuable advice.
 Most recently, I sat down with Heajung, a painter, blogger, and fellow nomad here in Chiang Mai.
 Check out Heajung’s paintings and extraordinary stories on her blog, Fly High Oyster.

-Heajung left behind a career as an occupational therapist in 2015 to travel with her husband and pursue a nomadic lifestyle.
+Heajung left behind a career as an occupational therapy assistant in 2016 to travel with her husband and pursue a nomadic lifestyle.
 Their journey has taken them to enchanting destinations such as Cartagena, Colombia, Playa Del Carmen, Mexico, and Chiang Mai, Thailand, where we met in a bustling coffee shop to chat about their adventures.
 Our conversation touches on a variety of helpful themes including how to pursue a nomadic lifestyle as a couple, what it means to lose your anchor, and how to find purpose in travel.

 After moving to the United States from Korea in her 20’s, Heajung pursued her education and a career in occupational therapy.
 For many, steady income and a happy relationship with her husband would have been enough.
 But, after a 3 week trip to Croatia in 2015, something changed.
 Although Heajung and her husband had traveled before, Croatia felt different.
 After exploring Dubrovnik, Zadar and the surreal waters of the Croatian Coast, they began to discuss what it would take to transition to a fully nomadic lifestyle.

 How to Pursue a Nomadic Lifestyle as a Couple